codegallivant/script-caster/README.md

 common.py imports modules for trigger.py and conexec.py.
 All modules to be imported (Be it pip or other) must be imported through common.py .

 <br>

+#### Handling Internet Issues
+Internet issues are handled in the trigger.py file, within the *is_connected()* function, which is called within the *refresh()* function, that is also inside of trigger.py .
+To describe internet disconnection more effectively for your use case, you may want to edit code within *is_connected()*.
+Make sure not to make internet requests prior to *is_connected()* getting called by *refresh()* function, otherwise exceptions will occur in the event of internet disconnection.
+When internet issues are detected, the program reads and restarts itself again, triggering actions that will prevent any exceptions from occuring.